-The SWD_10_MSGS records counts for various performance statistics on a node, both before and after a 10-message broadcast.
+The SWD_10 MSGS records counts for various performance statistics on a node, both before and after a 10-message broadcast.
 The data collected reflect the effect of receipt of messages on the node's performance statistics.

-- SWD ack parity: Counts the number of parity failures in the hardware protocol segments of software diagnostic messages.
-The hardware always detects ACK parity errors if any occur.
-The SWD_10_MSG and SWD_100_MSG probes collect data for this performance statistic.
-The display formats show the statistic as a percentage of the test messages the node receives. - SWD bus error: Counts errors during Direct Memory Access (DMA) from the ring controller, during receipt of software diagnostic messages.
-The SWD_10_MSG and SWD_100_MSG probes collect data for this performance statistic.
-The display formats show the statistic as a percentage of the test messages received by the node.
+SWD ack parity: Counts the number of parity failures in the hardware protocol segments of software diagnostic messages.
+The hardware always detects sages the node receives.

+ACK parity errors if any occur.
+The SWD 10 MSG and

+SWD 100 MSG probes collect data for this performance statistic.
+The display formats show the statistic as a percentage of the test mescontroller, during receipt of software diagnostic messages.
+The age of the test messages received by the node.

+SWD bus error: Counts errors during Direct Memory Access (DMA) from the ring

+SWD 10 MSG and SWD_100_MSG probes collect data for this performance statistic.
+The display formats show the statistic as a percent-

+SWD CRC:

-SWD CRC: Counts test messages that contain Cyclical Redundancy Check (CRC), errors, detected by the ring hardware.
+Counts test messages that contain Cyclical Redundancy Check (CRC), errors, detected by the ring hardware.
 CRC errors can result from errors in any part of the received message except the hardware protocol segments.
 Note that this performance statistic shows only those errors that occur in software diagnostic messages.
-The SWD_10_MSG and SWD_100_MSG probes collects data for this performance statistic.
+The SWD 10 MSG and SWD 100 MSG probes collects data for this performance statistic.
 The display formats show the statistic as a percentage of the diagnostic messages received.